 Build Lasting Family Memories at Legoland (Hudson Valley)

-Be one of the first families to experience LEGO-themed lands at LEGOLAND(R) New York (best for children ages 2 to 12)!
+Create Bricktastic family memories in one of the seven LEGO-themed lands at LEGOLAND(R) New York (best for children ages 2 to 12)!
 At LEGO Castle, chase a sword-stealing wizard on the back of a twisting and turning dragon on the popular Dragon roller coaster.
 For thrill-seekers in training, the Dragon’s Apprentice coaster is a more tame but still super fun version where riders are helping to train baby dragons.
 At LEGO Pirates, get behind a water cannon and help get back some stolen treasure.
-Spend the night in one of the 250 rooms at the LEGOLAND New York Hotel (opening August 6) to maximize your park time.
+Crash, splash, slip, and slide at the Water Playground where you can build your own LEGO boat and cascade down exciting water slides.
+Spend the night in one of the 250 LEGO-themed rooms at the LEGOLAND New York Hotel to maximize your park time.

 Cruise Lake George in a Timeless Way (Adirondacks)